Oh, What a Summer! Your Best Canadian Cottage Photography

 Catching the wind

-Photographer George Cope gives a twist to our Theme Pic Challenge with this shot of a gorgeous sunset on Qualicum Beach, British Columbia.
+…Sailor’s delight!
+Photographer George Cope snapped this truly spectacular scarlet-hued sunset on Qualicum Beach, British Columbia.

 A century of summers

 Some family cottages have been passed down from generation to generation—a fact that Paula Eves of Ontario is truly grateful for.
 “This is the beautiful Nottawasaga River in Wasaga Beach,” she writes.
 “I’m standing on the dock at the family cottage, built in 1907 by my great-grandparents.”
 Just imagine… 113 years of fun family memories!

 Don’t miss this gorgeous gallery of Canadian history on camera.

 “When purchasing a new sit-on-top kayak, I had two requirements: it needed to be stable and I had to have room for my dogs,” writes Cindy Bartoli of Ontario.
 “My daughter and her friend ensured it met both with flying colours!”

 For more fun on the water, check out this gallery of your best “making a splash” photography!